-A few steps that will help you navigate through these problems are:
+A few steps that will help you navigate through the problems of technical analysis :

 Price action in technical analysis refers to movement in stock prices and getting trading cues from it.

-Interpreting price action is very subjective.
+Interpreting price action is very subjective and also one of the common problems in technical analysis.
 It’s common for two traders to arrive at different conclusions when analyzing the same price action.
 One may observe a bearish pulldown and another may think it shows a possible turnaround soon.
 As a result, many traders would be better off using price action as just one part of a larger strategy.

 Hence, rules can’t be written in stone, but with a methodical study, certain guidelines may be: